 Camping is great, but not everyone is a fan of hiking to their campsite, cooking their food on a stick, and sleeping on the hard ground.
 Enter glamping.
 Glamping is a way to enjoy the outdoors without sacrificing the creature comforts that many of us crave.
 These might include electricity, a comfortable bed, scrumptious food, and an overall cozy atmosphere.

-Here we will teach you how to glamp, providing you with 7 essentials for transforming your campsite into a more luxurious “glampsite”.
-But first…
+Here we will teach you what is glamping and how to glamp, beginning with the 7 essentials for transforming your campsite into a more luxurious “glampsite”.

 What is glamping?